 What is the issue?

 Tires pose problems at landfills because they take up a lot of space and do not break down.
-Whole tires tend to drift the top of the landfill and break through liners or closure caps.
+Whole tires tend to drift to the top of the landfill and break through liners or closure caps.
 Even though tires do not easily catch fire, tire fires are notorious for burning for a very long time and being difficult to extinguish.
 The resulting smoke contains carbon monoxide, sulfur dioxide, styrene, butadiene, and cyanide; all of which are highly polluting and many of them are highly toxic.
 Throwing away tires is also just a wasted opportunity to reuse valuable resources.

 Tire Stewardship Saskatchewan (TSS) is the organization that deals with the responsible recycling of tires in Saskatchewan, funded through Tire Recycling Fees (TRF).
 People buying new tires leave the scrap tires with their tire retailer, and TSS has them picked up.
 Also, retailers participating in TSS's Return2Retailer (R2R) program accept up to 10 additional tires back from consumers.
 Please check out our Waste Reduction Hub to find a location near to you.

 What happens after?